CampusTechTeam-MESM/.github/profile/README.md

-# MESMx
+# Campus Tech Team – MES College Marampally

-**MESMx** is the official GitHub organization for all student-led tech clubs, projects, and programs at **MES College Marampally**.
+**Campus Tech Team (CTT)** is the official student-led tech organization of **MES College Marampally**.
-It’s a student club that builds useful projects for the college, learns technology, and collaborates as a team.
+It brings together students who build useful digital projects for the college, learn technology by doing, and work as a team.

-An open-source space where students can collaborate, learn, and continue the work of previous batches.
+CTT is an open, collaborative space where students create, maintain, and continue projects across batches—so good work never gets lost.

 ---

 ## What We Do
-- Build tools and systems for the college
+- Build and maintain digital systems for the campus
-- Learn and experiment with technology
+- Learn technology through real projects
-- Collaborate on projects and ideas
+- Collaborate as teams, not individuals
-- Share knowledge and improve together
+- Document and pass knowledge to future batches

 ---

 ## Projects
-- College websites and portals
+- College and department websites
-- Event and activity tools
+- Event, fest, and activity platforms
-- Automation and utility apps
+- Internal tools and automation
-- Student-built experiments
+- Student-built experiments and utilities

 ---

 ## Get Involved
-- **Join a club** → Learn & collaborate
+- **Join the team** → Learn by building
-- **Contribute** → Improve existing projects
+- **Contribute** → Improve existing systems
-- **Create** → Start new open-source ideas
+- **Create** → Start useful campus projects
-- **Share** → Keep knowledge alive for the next batch
+- **Share** → Keep knowledge alive across batches

 ---

-**Built by students, for the college.**
+**Built by students, for the campus.**